-What Are the Most Common Size and Weight Limits for Checked Luggage?
+What Are the Size and Weight Restrictions for Checked Luggage?

 Instead of Height, Measure Linear Inches (Height + Width + Depth)

 When travelers search for checked bags to buy, the easiest mistake they often make is measuring just the height.
 That’s why it’s easy to think that bags anywhere between 28 to 32 inches can serve as checked luggage, only to find that some of them are bigger than expected.
-As a result, some travelers who buy some of the bigger luggage end up having to pay excess baggage fees.
+As a result, some travelers who buy larger luggage end up paying excess baggage fees.

-This is because airlines calculate checked luggage (as well as in carry-on luggage) in linear inches, meaning the total dimensions of the whole luggage, wheels and handle included.
+Airlines measure checked luggage in linear inches, meaning the total dimensions of the whole luggage, wheels, and handle included.
 When you are searching for a bag or you’re in a travel shop and checking the various sizes of the bags there, don’t just ask for the dimensions of the height.
-Ask for the height, plus the width, plus the depth.
+Ask for the height (top to bottom), the width (side to side), and the depth (front to back), and make sure that the total sum is below 62 linear inches.

 Don’t forget to include the wheels, soft handles, and even retractable handles as well.
-When you add all three of these together, you’ll get the linear measurement of the bag.
+You should always measure each dimension in the widest point, not the narrowest.

 Since most airlines require a linear measurement of 62 inches, bags that go beyond this will most likely be subject to additional fees.
 Even if some airlines may allow a few more inches, it’s better to get checked luggage that is 62 inches or under so you can use them across all airlines.